hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 The p-value is a probability value used to determine whether there is evidence to reject the null hypothesis. **A smaller p-value means that there is stronger evidence in favor of the alternative hypothesis**.
 However, because we are performing a test for each inidividual gene we need to correct these p-values for multiple testing.

-**The `padj` column** in the results table represents the adjusted p-value.
+**The `padj` column** in the results table represents the adjusted p-value, and is the most important column of the results.
 The default method for **multiple test correction** in DESeq2 is an implementation of the Benjamini Hochberg false discovery rate (FDR).
 There are other corrections methods available and can be changed by adding the `pAdjustMethod` argument to the `results()` function.

-**The `padj` column is the most important column of the results**.
-In order to identify a set of genes which are significantly differentially expressed you will want to set a threshold.
-Typically, `padj` < 0.05 is a good starting point.

 ### Gene-level filtering